5alahaldin/ChatBotApp/README.md

 ## Features

-* Beautiful Arabic UI using PyQt5
+* Beautiful UI using PyQt5
 * Typing animation for responses
 * Remembers previous chat context
 * Powered by Ollama + LangChain
-* Arabic-only intelligent assistant
 * Press `Enter` to send messages

 ## How It Works